enkidevs/curriculum/python/data-structures/deep-into-collections/double-ended-queues-with-deque.md

 # outputs: deque([])
 ```

-Starting from Python `3.1` you can limit the maximum numbers of elements in a `deque` passing the `maxlen` argument to the constructor.
-If the limit is exceeded, items from the opposite end will be `popped` as new ones are appended to this end:
+You can limit the maximum numbers of elements in a `deque` passing the `maxlen` argument to the constructor.
+If the limit is exceeded, items from the opposite end will be *removed* as new ones are appended to this end:
 ```python
 d = deque(maxlen=3)
 deque([], maxlen=3)